Newly Admitted International Students

 Sprintax Assists International Students File Taxes

-International Student Services partners with Sprintax to provide software for all F-1 and J-1 students for free.
-We pay for the software, so you do not need to pay the federal tax filing fee of $49.
+International Student Services partners with Sprintax to provide software for all F-1 and J-1 students for a fee.

 And even if you did not work or receive income in the US, you are still obliged to file Form 8843 with the IRS (Internal Revenue Service).